AmarNathH/ODrive/docs/notes.md

 Channel 6 (VBUS_S_Pin) is configured as regular channel with rank 1 and with sampling time of 3 Cycles.
 This same channel is also configured as Injected channel of rank 1 with the same sample time as that of regular channel.
 The number of conversions is set as 1 (hence Single Mode).
 This injected channel is triggered by the trigger from TIM1 timer.
 [The above injection settings only applies to Channel 6].
 Also this ADC is configured in DMA Mode at DMA2 Stream0.

 The rest of the channels are not configured at all, hence this ADC will be dealing with VBUS_S_Pin only.

+Later this ADC is reconfigured when the function ```start_general_purpose_adc()``` is called.
+Here the ADC is configured as continous scan conversion mode (in all channels).
+The channel ranks for conversion is configured to be in the increasing order of there channel number.
+The ADC data for all channels from DMA is stored in ```adc_measurements_``` array.
+The End of conversion bit for the ADC is set to Single Conversion, therefore the bit is set every time when a channel conversion is done.
+The injection channels remains same and are not seperately configured in this function.

 **ADC2:**
 This ADC is running in Single-Channel Single Conversion Mode with a resolution of 12 bits and with a prescalar factor of 4.